rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 <!-- Seems fine to me as-is. -->

 Listing 12-11 shows the extracted `run` function.
-For now, we're making only the small, incremental improvement of extracting the function and still defining the function in *src/main.rs*:
+For now, we're making only the small, incremental improvement of extracting the function.
+It is still defined in *src/main.rs*:

 <span class="filename">Filename: src/main.rs</span>